History of the nude in art: Vanguardism

 A precursor of expressionism was Edvard Munch: influenced in his beginnings by impressionism and symbolism, he soon drifted towards a personal style that would be a faithful reflection of his obsessive and tortured interior, with scenes of oppressive and enigmatic atmosphere—centered on sex, illness and death—characterized by the sinuosity of the composition and a strong and arbitrary coloring.
 In Madonna (1895–1904) he presented a female figure with a naked torso, in an ambiguous attitude, while the body suggests sensuality, the face with closed eyes turned upwards gives a sense of mysticism, of introspection; in the frame is a fetus, which together with a line of sperm suggest the artist's rejection of the traditional attitude of men towards women.
-In Puberty (1914) he portrayed an adolescent girl with a languid look, reflecting in her countenance the meditative and perplexed state that denotes the passage from girl to woman, whose deep psychological introspection the artist has managed to recreate masterfully with pure colors and distorting lines.
-It belongs to a series of works made between 1890 and 1908, with which Munch intended to develop a "frieze of human life", determined to analyze all the problems arising from loneliness, illness, addictions, unsatisfied love and the anguish of age—especially in adolescence and old age.
+In Puberty (1914), he portrayed an adolescent girl with a languid look, reflecting in her countenance the meditative and perplexed state that marks the passage from girl to woman, whose deep psychological introspection the artist has masterfully recreated with pure colors and distorting lines.
+It belongs to a series of works made between 1890 and 1908, with which Munch intended to develop a "frieze of human life", determined to analyze all the problems arising from loneliness, illness, addictions, unsatisfied love, and the anguish of age—especially in adolescence and old age.
 These works denote a great psychological analysis, but they reveal a certain morbid and disturbing component, exploring without qualms the deepest depths of man's interior.

 The work of Emil Nolde was also an antecedent: at the beginning of the century, he used the divisionist technique, with very thick impasto and short brushstrokes, and with strong chromatic discharge, of post-impressionist influence.
-Later he abandoned the process of imitation of reality, denoting in his work an inner restlessness, a vital tension, a tension that is reflected in the internal pulse of the work.
-This can be seen in nudes such as: Dance around the Golden Calf (1910), Still Life with Dancers (1914) and The Enthusiast (1919).
+Later, he abandoned the imitation of reality, denoting in his work an inner restlessness, a vital tension, a tension reflected in the work's internal pulse.
+This can be seen in nudes such as: Dance around the Golden Calf (1910), Still Life with Dancers (1914), and The Enthusiast (1919).
 Another reference was Lovis Corinth: trained in impressionism—of which he was one of the main figures in Germany along with Max Liebermann and Max Slevogt—he drifted in his maturity towards expressionism with a series of works of psychological introspection, with a theme centered on the erotic and macabre.
-Although he remained anchored in the optical impression as a method of creation of his works, the expressiveness became increasingly important, culminating in The Red Christ (1922), a religious scene of remarkable anguish close to the visions of Nolde.
+Although he remained anchored in the optical impression as a method of creating his works, the expressiveness became increasingly important, culminating in The Red Christ (1922), a religious scene of remarkable anguish, close to the visions of Nolde.
 Other works of his are Reclining nude (1895) and Salome (1899).